 The intricate and timeless designs of an encaustic tile will add decorative details anywhere in your home, from a small alcove to an entire floor.
 But be careful!
 Encaustic motifs have a raw allure and almost magnetic attraction.
 Indeed the dynamic, vivacious patterns - whether in the form of floral bursts, geometric contours, or astral silhouettes - can tend to dominate a room and become the centre of attention.
 Thus it’s necessary to put some considerable thought into their installation.
 Many designers choose to adorn central parts of walls and floors with vibrant encaustic tiles, and to surround this critical space with more sober, monochrome tiles.

 Such glorious juxtapositions work wonderfully not just in bathrooms, but also in kitchens and hallways, transforming them into timeless spaces of warm character and elegant beauty.
 Note the clever use of the same technique below.
 Rather than having the kitchen dominated by the vivid design, the architects have made clever use of these tiles on the floor - contrasting delightfully with the classically neutral backdrop tiles - to evoke a charming kitchen scene:

 Some designers prefer to let the magnificent designs speak for themselves, rather than be dominated by pulsating, vibrant colours.
 Thus the use of subdued greys and blacks, which is a favourite in many modern homes.
-An example of this would be our light grey encaustic effect Asland floor tiles.

 Note how the subtle colour scheme complements the wall colour.
 By framing the encaustic tiles with neutral grey floor tiles our attention is gently focused on the significant space within the room.